 So, given all that, we’re putting together two articles to help clarify a few things.

 In this Mtn Biking 201 article, we’re going over the casing and rubber compound options from several of the major players in the MTB tire market.
 We’ll detail each brand’s most common casing and compound options, and discuss how they compare to other options from the other brands, based on our time testing them back to back.

 Both of these articles will be evolving documents that grow as we get time on more tires, and new designs are brought to market.
-So while we are by no means covering every brand, option, and variation right now, we will be updating them with more info in the future in order to make them as useful as possible for most mountain bikers out there.
+So while we are by no means covering every brand, option, and variation right now, we are continually updating them with more info in the future in order to make them as useful as possible for most mountain bikers out there.

 With that out of the way, let’s dive in:

 One of the most important, yet often overlooked aspects of tire selection is the rubber compound (or compounds) a given tire uses throughout its tread.
 While the tread pattern of a tire is what most people notice, how that tread pattern performs in various conditions will depend on what rubber compound is used.

 Broadly speaking, softer rubber compounds will offer more grip, but do so at the expense of long-term durability and increased rolling resistance (i.e., they roll more slowly).
 Softer-rubber tires also tend to be fractionally heavier than those made with harder rubbers.
 The opposite of all this is generally true of harder rubber compounds.